 Our school breakfast club operates out of the school hall each school day from 7.45am until 8.45am.
 Breakfast is provided for the children that attend the first session 7.45am -8.15am.

-Our after school club operates daily from 3.00am until 5.30pm, where children are engaged in a wide range of activities, e.g. football, art, cooking etc. The club is split into 2 sessions, 3.00-4.00pm and 4.00pm -5.30pm providing parents with flexibility.
+Our after school club operates daily from 3.00am until 5.30pm, where children are engaged in a wide range of activities, e.g. football, art, cooking etc. The club is split into 2 sessions, 3.00pm-4.00pm and 4.00pm-5.30pm providing parents with flexibility.
 A snack is served to those children attending the second session.

-To book a place at our extended school, please refer to our website.
+To book a place at our extended school, please refer to our website - under Before and Afterschool Clubs.